religiosa1/neotest-node/README.md

 Neovim [Neotest](https://github.com/nvim-neotest/neotest) adapter for [node test runner](https://nodejs.org/api/test.html)

+Requires node 18+, for typescript support you need node v22.18.0+ (22.6.0 if you add `--experimental-strip-types` to args)

 ## Features

 - run node test runner tests and suites from your nvim;